 We got some watering nipples that just snap onto 3/4″ PVC pipe.
 We have a ball valve in the end that can be used to fill up other containers and this is feed from a IBC tote at the highest part of the property.
 We just have 1″ irrigation pipe laying on the ground to feed this and a short piece of regular hose to be more flexible and as a way to feed the PVC pipe.
 Doesn’t work in the winter, but for 9 months out of the year I know they always have at least access to a water source.

 We use the portable electro-net fencing to keep our chickens in (more or less).
 I think more importantly it keeps the ground based predators out.
-However I don’t want to always have to cut the power to get in and out.
+However I don’t want to always have to cut the power to get in and out of the Critter Fence.
 My dad built what is in effect, a portable door out of 2″ x 2″ boards.
 Originally we also ran a wire from the electric fence over to the metal fencing that filled in the door.
 However that has fallen by the wayside as it didn’t appear necessary after a couple of years.

 We do have coyotes in the area and this has worked for me for about 5 years now.
 I don’t believe I’ve ever lost a bird to a ground based predators.
 Ariel predators on the other hand have been a source of continuing aggravation to me.